micros24/linux-xanmod-bore/README.md

 # Changes from Xanmod

-- BORE scheduler
+- BORE scheduler.
-- O3 optimization (can be disabled)
+- O3 optimization (can be disabled).
-- Clang compiler set to LTO_FULL (default compiler is GCC)
+- Clang compiler set to LTO_FULL (default compiler is GCC).
-- Enabled the use of all CPU cores for compilation
+- Enabled the use of all CPU cores for compilation.
-- Enabled tracers in kernel options
+- Enabled tracers in kernel options.
+- Glitched patches from Frogging Family.
-- Disabled NUMA by default (can be enabled)
+- Disabled NUMA by default (can be enabled).
-- Disabled kernel debugging by default (can be enabled)
+- Disabled kernel debugging by default (can be enabled).
 - Choose your tickrate HZ from 1000, 500, 300, or 100.
-(500 is default)
+(500 is default).
-- Choose your tickrate handling from tickless, idle, or constant (tickless is default)
+- Choose your tickrate handling from tickless, idle, or constant (tickless is default).
-- Choose your Preemption Model from preemptible, voluntary, or server (preemptible is default)
+- Choose your Preemption Model from preemptible, voluntary, or server (preemptible is default).

 ## Misc. changes